RedHatInsights/insights-core/docs/exception_model.rst

 SkipComponent and SkipException
 ===============================

-Any component may raise `insights.SkipComponent` to signal to the engine that nothing is wrong but that the component should be taken out of dependency resolution.
+Any component may raise `SkipComponent` to signal to the engine that nothing is wrong but that the component should be taken out of dependency resolution.
 This is useful if a component's dependencies are met but it's still unable to produce a meaningful result.
-:py:class:`insights.parsers.SkipException` is a specialization of this for the dirty parser use case above, but it's treated the same as `SkipComponent`.
+:py:class:`insights.core.exceptions.SkipException` is a specialization of this for the dirty parser use case above, but it's treated the same as `SkipComponent`.

 Exception Recognition by the Insights Engine